Charlotte, North Carolina: Mass transit

 The Charlotte Area Transit System (CATS) is the agency responsible for operating mass transit in the Charlotte metropolitan area, carrying over 16 million riders annually.
 Established in 1999 and administered as a department of the city of Charlotte, CATS operates light rail transit, streetcar, express buses, local buses, and special bus services serving Charlotte and the surrounding area in addition to other programs such as vanpool.

 CATS' rail arm, LYNX Rapid Transit Services, comprises two lines as of fall 2020.
 The Blue Line is an 18.9‑mile line north–south light rail line running through South End, Center City, NoDa, and University City.
 The CityLYNX Gold Line streetcar, Phase 1 of which opened in 2015, is under Phase 2 construction as of fall 2020.
 When completed, the Gold Line will link the Beatties Ford neighborhood through Uptown and then south and east to the Elizabeth neighborhood.
 The LYNX Silver Line, a light rail line in the pre-project development phase as of fall 2020, will link the southeastern suburbs of Matthews, Stallings, and Indian Trail with Uptown Charlotte and the future Charlotte Gateway Station before extending west to Charlotte Douglas International Airport and across the Catawba River to Belmont in Gaston County.

 The bulk of CATS ridership is derived from its extensive bus network, which has its main hub at the Charlotte Transportation Center in Uptown, which also connects to the Blue and Gold lines.
 Other bus hubs are located at community transit centers in SouthPark, Eastland, and at Rosa Parks Place.
 CATS operates express buses to outlying parts of the city and some commuter bus to the northern suburbs in the Lake Norman area under the MetroRAPID umbrella.

-Walkability

-A 2011 study by Walk Score ranked Charlotte the 49th most walkable of the 50 largest cities in the United States.